-“Our task is not to fix the blame for the past, but to fix the course for the future”
+“Our task is not to fix the blame for the past, but to fix the course for the future”.

 It depends on who you ask.
-For many the answer will be a definite yes! – he failed.
+For many the answer will be a definite yes! – He failed.

 Some others will tell you; he did his best.
 But there are many others who will prefer to say nothing.

-Before he was elected Governor in 2015 Governor Ortom had a blueprint “Our collective vision for a New Benue” where it clearly projected the sum of N200 billion in four years to enable his government achieve key targets that will improve the well-being of Benue citizens.
+Before he was elected Governor in 2015 Governor Ortom had a blueprint “Our collective vision for a New Benue” where it clearly projected the sum of N200 billion in four years is enough to enable his government achieve key targets that will improve the well-being of Benue citizens.

 Ortom-eter, a governance tracking project using verifiable evidence found out that the Ortom’s government despite earning more than